top of page

 Tribe Deudorigini

-Containing among Indomalayan, Palearctic and Australasian genera, five Afrotropical genera: DeudorixCapys, Hypomyrina, Paradeudorix and Pilodeudorix.
+Containing among Indomalayan, Palearctic and Australasian genera, five Afrotropical genera: DeudorixCapysHypomyrina, Paradeudorix and Pilodeudorix.
 Currently records for this tribe are severely under-represented at Semuliki.
-Records for species of the genus Deudorix for example amount to just two while there have been seven species records from the DRC Ituri Forest and DRC Semliki Valley (Ducarme, 2018).
+Records for species of the genus Deudorix for example amount to just two while there have been seven species recorded from the Ituri Forest and DRC Semliki Valley (Ducarme, 2024).

-An Afrotropical genus containing 23 species, 11 described from Uganda with two recorded at Semuliki: D. antalus and D. odana (Libert, 2004).
-This adds D. odana to the only one recorded from the species list for Semuliki (Forbes, 2018).
+Genus DeudorixAn Afrotropical genus containing 23 species, 11 described from Uganda with two recorded at Semuliki: Deudorix antalus and D. odana.
+The latter is an additional record to the published species list for Semuliki (Forbes, 2018).

-Deudorix antalus and D. odana (waiting on field images)
+Deudorix antalus (waiting on field images)

-Hypomyrina nomenia and H. fournierae (waiting on field images)
+Hypomyrina nomenia (waiting on field images)

-Paradeudorix canescens (waiting on field image)
+Paradeudorix canescens (waiting on field images)

 Pilodeudorix.jpeg